Basidiobolomycosis and conidiobolomycosis are the 2 clinical entities classified as entomophthoramycosis:

 - Conidiobolomycosis is an infection caused by Conidiobolus coronatus or Conidiobolus incongruus.

-This summary will focus on visceral/disseminated entomophthoramycosis.
-The other 2, rhinofacial and subcutaneous, are discussed separately: see Rhinofacial conidiobolomycosis and Cutaneous basidiobolomycosis, respectively.
+This summary will focus on subcutaneous entomophthoramycosis.
+The other 2, rhinofacial and visceral/disseminated, are discussed separately: see Rhinofacial conidiobolomycosis and Disseminated basidiobolomycosis, respectively.

 Related topic: Mucormycosis